sonic-net/sonic-mgmt/tests/docs/voq_test.md

 The testbed consists of SONiC chassis, where each linecard with frontpanel ports is connected to 'leaf' fanout switch.

-We use the same testbed server for all the linecards.
-So, all the VM's that are connecting to a SONiC chassis are running on the same testbed server.
+We use the **same testbed server** for all the linecards.
+So, all the VMs that are connecting to a SONiC chassis are running on the same testbed server.

-We use a single PTF container for all the linecards in the SONiC chassis.
+We use a **single PTF container** for all the linecards in the SONiC chassis.

 # 4 Orchestration